GLOBAL MARKETS-Dollar, US stocks gain; stocks elsewhere fall on mixed data

 Markit’s Composite Purchasing Managers’ Index for the euro zone dipped in February, although it held just below January’s 31-month high.
 The service sector in France shrank at its fastest pace in nine months.

-MSCI’s all-country world equity index, a measure of equity markets in 45 countries, was down 0.23 percent.
-Its emerging markets index was down 0.92 percent, while the FTSEurofirst 300 index of leading European shares closed down 0.10 percent to 1,337.34.
+MSCI’s all-country world equity index, a measure of equity markets in 45 countries, was down 0.26 percent.
+Its emerging markets index was down 0.92 percent, while the FTSEurofirst 300 index of leading European shares fell 0.26 percent.

 Shares of Tesla Motors Inc hit an all-time high of $215.21 a day after it reported fourth-quarter results that topped expectations and said deliveries of its luxury Model S electric sedan would surge more than 55 percent this year.
-Shares were up 7.99 percent at $209.12.
+In late morning trade the shares were up 8.5 percent at $210.15.

-Social networking giant Facebook Inc said late Wednesday it would buy mobile-messaging startup WhatsApp for $16 billion in cash and stock, plus an additional $3 billion worth of restricted stock units to WhatsApp’s founders.
-Facebook shares fell 1.47 percent to $67.06 in heavy trading.

-The dollar strengthened on the relatively strong U.S. data and after euro zone business surveys pointed to a sluggish recovery and a fragile outlook, which hurt the euro.